godotengine/godot-docs/classes/class_rigidbody2d.rst

 Description
 -----------

 This node implements simulated 2D physics.
 You do not control a RigidBody2D directly.
-Instead you apply forces to it (gravity, impulses, etc.) and the physics simulation calculates the resulting movement based on its mass, friction, and other physical properties.
+Instead, you apply forces to it (gravity, impulses, etc.) and the physics simulation calculates the resulting movement based on its mass, friction, and other physical properties.

 A RigidBody2D has 4 behavior :ref:`mode<class_RigidBody2D_property_mode>`\ s: Rigid, Static, Character, and Kinematic.